Teaching English Abroad for Couples

 Pros and Cons

-There are upsides and downsides to being in a teaching couple.
 Some schools actively look for couples to hire – double the teachers for half the work.
 Others are less inclined to hire couples – often when they’ve had a bad experience, such as a teaching couple breaking up on the job and causing staffing havoc.
 But if you find a school that is willing to accept you, it can be a great opportunity.
-Here are a few general pros and cons to consider:
+Here are a few things to consider:

 - Pro: Moving to the other side of the world is a scary thing.
 If you have someone to move with you, it’s far less scary.